JanHerca/urantiapedia/input/markdown/en/Innerface/Vol12/Innerface_vol12_2.md

 But could the apostles be trusted to conserve and pass on Jesus' teachings?

-"The experience of parting with the apostles was a great strain on the human heart of Jesus; this sorrow of love bore down on him and made it more difficult to face such a death as he well knew awaited him.
+“The experience of parting with the apostles was a great strain on the human heart of Jesus; this sorrow of love bore down on him and made it more difficult to face such a death as he well knew awaited him.
 He realized how weak and how ignorant his apostles were, and he dreaded to leave them.
 He well knew that the time of his departure had come, but his human heart longed to find out whether there might not possibly be some legitimate avenue of escape from this terrible plight of suffering and sorrow.
-And when it had thus sought escape, and failed, it was willing to drink the cup."
+And when it had thus sought escape, and failed, it was willing to drink the cup.”
 (1969)

-"The divine mind of Michael (Jesus) knew he had done his best for the twelve apostles; but the human heart of Jesus wished that more might have been done for them before they should be left alone in the world.
+“The divine mind of Michael (Jesus) knew he had done his best for the twelve apostles; but the human heart of Jesus wished that more might have been done for them before they should be left alone in the world.
 Jesus' human heart was being crushed; he truly loved his brethren.
 He was isolated from his family in the flesh; one of his chosen associates was betraying him.
 His father Joseph's people had rejected him and thereby sealed their doom as a people with a special mission on earth.
 His soul was tortured by baffled love and rejected mercy.
-It was just one of those awful human moments when everything seems to bear down with crushing cruelty and terrible agony."
+It was just one of those awful human moments when everything seems to bear down with crushing cruelty and terrible agony.”
 (1969)

-"Jesus' humanity was not insensible to this situation of private loneliness, public shame, and the appearance of the failure of his cause.
-All these sentiments bore down on him with indescribable heaviness."
+“Jesus' humanity was not insensible to this situation of private loneliness, public shame, and the appearance of the failure of his cause.
+All these sentiments bore down on him with indescribable heaviness.”
 (1969)

 Jesus' arrest

-"Before Judas and the soldiers arrived, the Master had fully regained his customary poise; the spirit had triumphed over the flesh; faith had asserted itself over all human tendencies to fear or entertain doubt.
+“Before Judas and the soldiers arrived, the Master had fully regained his customary poise; the spirit had triumphed over the flesh; faith had asserted itself over all human tendencies to fear or entertain doubt.
 The supreme test of the full realization of the human nature had been met and acceptably passed.
-Once more the Son of Man was prepared to face his enemies with equanimity and in the full assurance of his invincibility as a mortal man unreservedly dedicated to the doing of his Father's will."
+Once more the Son of Man was prepared to face his enemies with equanimity and in the full assurance of his invincibility as a mortal man unreservedly dedicated to the doing of his Father's will.”
 (1970)

 # What were the alternatives?

-The Urantia revelation rejects the concept that Jesus died for our sins, making this comment: "The people of Urantia continue to suffer from the influence of primitive concepts of God….The barbarous idea of appeasing an angry God, of propitiating an offended Lord, of winning the favor of Deity through sacrifices and penance and even by the shedding of blood, represents a religion wholly puerile and primitive, a philosophy unworthy of an enlightened age of science and truth.
+The Urantia revelation rejects the concept that Jesus died for our sins, making this comment: “The people of Urantia continue to suffer from the influence of primitive concepts of God….The barbarous idea of appeasing an angry God, of propitiating an offended Lord, of winning the favor of Deity through sacrifices and penance and even by the shedding of blood, represents a religion wholly puerile and primitive, a philosophy unworthy of an enlightened age of science and truth.
 Such beliefs are utterly repulsive to the celestial beings and the divine rulers who serve and reign in the universes.
-It is an affront to God to believe, hold, or teach that innocent blood must be shed in order to win his favor or to divert the fictitious divine wrath."
+It is an affront to God to believe, hold, or teach that innocent blood must be shed in order to win his favor or to divert the fictitious divine wrath.”
 (60)

 For most Christians, having been brought up from early childhood to accept without question that Jesus' crucifixion was to purchase forgiveness for our sins, this statement comes as somewhat of a shock.
 But, for most, it takes very little thought to realize the foolish contradiction inherent in the doctrine that God is both perfect love, compassion, and forgiveness yet demands that his only Son should be crucified, a sacrificial offering of his blood, in order to purchase God's forgiveness for our sins.